shakes76/PatternAnalysis-2024/recognition/VQVAE_Ewan_Stanich/README.md

 ## Preprocessing the Data

 The data was taken from the CSIRO HipMRI Dataset in the form of Nifti files.
 It was found that not all of that data was of the same dimension or shape.
 As such, when loading in the data it was checked whether each image had the correct dimension and shape, if they didn't they either had their dimension reduced, image resized or both.
 After this had been ensures, the data was loaded as grayscale with one channel and then normalised to ensure more efficient training and better performance.
 The data was then put into a pytorch DataLoader and passed into the model.

+Note that the data itself is grayscale images, but for better interpretation of the generated images, a colourmap was used to give more detail and allow better comparison between original and reconstructed images.

 ## Splitting the Dataset